 - Season with salt and pepper.
 Mix with cooked egg noodles.
 Adjust seasonings and rewarm if necessary to serve piping hot.

-- Add 1 cup sliced button, cremini or other mushrooms to the skillet with the cabbage and onion and cook until they are all golden brown and tender.
+- Add 1 cup sliced button, cremini or other mushrooms to the skillet with the cabbage and onion, and cook until they are all golden brown and tender.

 More Hungarian Noodle Recipes

 - Basic Hungarian Noodle Dough Recipe: This egg dough can be transformed into thin noodles, wide noodles and everything in between.
-These steps illustrate how Hungarian noodles are made.

 - Tarhonya or Grated Egg Noodles Recipe: These noodles are made by grating chunks of noodle dough instead of rolling and cutting.
 They are dried and used in soups or browned in butter as a side dish.